-Rick Rayburn has represented business enterprises and individuals in a wide variety of financial transactions and commercial disputes including corporate and commercial litigation, financial restructurings, business reorganizations, workouts, executive employment contracts and disputes, shareholder disputes, business formations, venture capital infusions, private and public securities offerings, mergers, acquisitions, joint ventures, divestitures, refinancings, and recapitalizations.
+Rick Rayburn has represented business enterprises and individuals in a wide variety of financial transactions and commercial disputes including corporate and commercial litigation and arbitration, financial restructurings, business reorganizations, workouts, executive employment contracts and disputes, shareholder disputes, business formations, venture capital infusions, private and public securities offerings, mergers, acquisitions, joint ventures, divestitures, refinancings, and recapitalizations.
 Clients have included public and private corporations, developers, venture capitalists, individual minority and majority shareholders, and professional accounting, engineering, and law firms.
 Bankruptcy representations include primarily debtors and their affiliates, creditors, committees, shareholders, directors, adversary plaintiffs and defendants, post petition lenders, and governmental entities.

 Mr. Rayburn has been a frequent speaker at seminars sponsored by The American College of Trust and Estate Counsel, the American Bankruptcy Institute, the North Carolina and South Carolina Bar Associations’ Tax Sections, the North Carolina Bar Association’s Bankruptcy Section, the Turnaround Management Association, and the Mecklenburg County Bar.

 U.S. District Court Western District of North Carolina, 1974